Blog

 Table of Contents

-Whilst it may seem obvious, continuing a well-structured training routine for your staff throughout their employment can have a hugely positive effect on their abilities, confidence, and likelihood to remain with the business.
+While it may seem obvious, continuing a well-structured training routine for your staff throughout their employment can have a hugely positive effect on their employee experience.
+Learning increases a team member’s abilities, confidence, and likelihood of remaining with the business.

-Part 1: The three types of training – Part 1: Onboarding new hires
+Part 1: The three types of training – Part 1: Onboarding training

 Part 3: The three types of training – Part 3: Transitional training